glouw/RII/README.md

 ## Memory management

-RII manages memory similar to that of C++'s RAII system.
+Roman II manages memory similar to that of C++'s RAII system.
 Resources are allocated and freed by brace.

 ```
 main()